raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 ![an image](images/save-on-device.png)

-Enter 'blink.py' as the file name.
+Enter `blink.py` as the file name.

 **Tip:** You do need to enter the '.py' file extension so that Thonny recognises the file as a Python file.

-Thonny will save your program to the Raspberry Pi X and run it.
+Thonny will save your program to the Raspberry Pi Pico and run it.

 You should see the onboard led switch between on and off each time you click the 'Run' button.